Hailo7ts/BANKI/BANKI-template.md

   - **Source:**
 - [ ] What are the pros and cons of using Promises instead of callbacks?
   - **Explanation:**
+  A situation where callbacks are nested within other callbacks potentially making it difficult to understand and maintin code.
+You can end up in *callback-hell* Using promises can be a solution to avoid this
   - **Use:**
   - **Example:**
   - **Source:**
 - [ ] What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript?
   - **Explanation:**
+  typescript locks in the data type so every variablle has a spcific type and it can't be changed.

+  typescript is typically a little ahead of javascript... because they support transpiling backwards
   - **Use:**
   - **Example:**
   - **Source:**